Paulino Díez: Biography

 In 1922, he fell ill with a stomach ulcer and moved again to Melilla.
 In June 1922 he represented the unions of Melilla and Málaga at the Zaragoza Conference and in February 1923 at the Plenary Session of the CNT in Mataró.
-In August 1923 he was appointed Secretary General of the CNT but in December of that same year he was arrested again in Malaga.
+In August 1923 he was appointed General Secretary of the CNT but in December of that same year he was arrested again in Malaga.
 After six months in prison he was released and met on behalf of the CNT with Francesc Macià in Perpignan.

 Due to the pressure of the dictatorship of Primo de Rivera on 7 July 1924, he left for Havana, where he worked in a brewery and in 1925 participated in the constitution of the Cuban National Workers' Confederation (Confederación Nacional Obrera de Cuba, CNOC).
 Persecuted by the dictator Gerardo Machado, in July 1927 he left for the United States.
 In New York City he took part in events in support of Sacco and Vanzetti and in 1928 founded the magazine Solidaridad.

 He returned to Barcelona when the Second Spanish Republic was proclaimed in 1931, and after meeting with the national committee of the CNT he settled in Melilla to organize the union sections.
 He was arrested and tried on charges of insulting the civilian governor, but his lawyer Eduardo Barriobero y Herrán saw him acquitted.
-In February 1932 he was arrested again accused of participating in the anarchist insurrection of Alt Llobregat; he was deported to Almeria and then confined to Burgos on probation.
+In February 1932 he was arrested again accused of participating in the Alt Llobregat insurrection; he was deported to Almeria and then confined to Burgos on probation.

 The coup d'état of 18 July 1936 surprised him in Melilla.
 After living in hiding for a while, in April 1937 he managed to escape to French Morocco, from where he went to Barcelona.
 He was in charge of reorganizing the Andalusian Regional Committee of the CNT, but could not go because of his ulcer, which was finally operated on in November 1938.
 He went to Perpignan to recover from the operation but was not able to return to Barcelona following the Catalonia Offensive.
 He was interned in the concentration camp of Saint-Cyprien until he managed to go by boat to Santo Domingo with his companion Áurea Cuadrado Castillón.
 He then returned to Havana, where he worked as a carpenter and construction worker, and then to Panama, where he died.